online-ml/river/docs/releases/unreleased.md

 - Added a `rank` method to each recommender.
 - Removed `reco.SurpriseWrapper` as it wasn't really useful.
 - Added an `is_contextual` property to each ranker to indicate if a model makes use of contextual features or not.

+## special

+- Created this module to store some stuff that was in the `utils` module.

+## utils

+- Removed `utils.Window` and use `collections.deque` instead where necessary.